HuaMick/distributed.ai/project_docs/business-proposal.md

     - **Token Allocation:** A pre-defined percentage of the total token supply will be allocated to founders and early investors to reward them for their initial vision, risk, and capital.
     - **Vesting Schedules:** To ensure long-term commitment, these allocations will be subject to a vesting schedule (e.g., a 4-year period with a 1-year cliff).
 This standard practice protects the community by aligning the founding team's incentives with the project's long-term health.

-## 6. Key Areas for Collaborative Development
+## 6. Open questions and challenges to

 The experimental nature of this venture means that many components will be developed collaboratively with the community.
 Key open questions include: